-Preparing for AI

-Compliance

-Al and ethics

-and controls

-• Comply to the rising number

-of global regulations around

-• Comply with growing number

-of internal enterprise policies

-Trusted

-As companies bring Al into their businesses, they will likely need to continually build and reinforce their customers' trust that they are using the technology responsibly.
+$^{{}^{8}\,\}text{https://convercon.com/how-artificial-intelligence-can-speed-up-product-innovation-and-reduce-time-to-market/}$ As companies bring Al into their businesses, they will likely need to continually build and reinforce their customers' trust that they are using the technology responsibly.

-About CEE

 Al comes with its own set of risks and challenges, and has many wondering if Al systems (i.e., their data, algorithms and applications) can be trusted.
-These concerns have been fueled by highprofile examples where Al applications demonstrated bias, infringed copyright, or produced discriminatory or unlawful results.
+These concerns have been fueled by high-profile examples where Al applications demonstrated bias, infringed copyright, or produced discriminatory or unlawful results.
 As gen Al scales, organizations can compromise the following areas:

-Trust

-\checkmark

-Security and privacy

-• Greater need for

-transparency and consumer privacy

-Skyrocketing number of

-security vulnerabilities

-(cyber and adversarial)
+Compliance - Comply to the rising number of global regulations around Al and ethics - Comply with growing number of internal enterprise policies and controls

-Risk to external reputation (customer and stakeholders)
+- Risk to external reputation (customer and stakeholders) - Risk of bias, discrimination and misinformation - Risk of opaqueness in Al

-Conclusions

-• Risk of bias, discrimination and misinformation

-Alrisks

-• Risk of opaqueness in Al

 Value

 - Lack of awareness and training on AI

 - Risk of data integrity, statistical validity, model accuracy

 - Lack of technology assessment tools

-Speed

-- Growing number of models built with diverse stakeholders and complex pipelines

-- Exponential increase in data, storage and computing

-- Shortage of Al/ML talent